 Focus on holidays vs. focus on savings

-11. Gap made their online campaign more holiday-oriented, inviting customers to make the association with holiday spirit and look at this shopping-fuelled couple of days as the perfect time to find that perfect cozy gift.
+13. Gap made their online campaign more holiday-oriented, inviting customers to make the association with holiday spirit and look at this shopping-fuelled couple of days as the perfect time to find that perfect gift.
 The play on words with the percentages is a nice touch.

-Although they mention the holidays, notice how the two Rudolphs and the Christmas tree are placed next to an ominous fridge and some power tools.
-The message is, “This is where you come to be smart about your purchases.
+Although they mention the holidays, notice how the traditional Christmas holly bush is placed next to ominous home appliances.
+The message is, “This is where you come to be smart about your purchases.”

 Tip: The whole idea behind Black Friday-Cyber Monday is smart holiday gift shopping.
 However, a 50-50 combination of holidays and savings can be bland, so it’s best to tip the scales a little.

 A good practice from 16.
 Levi’s – they haven’t forgotten that Black Friday-Cyber Monday is just once a year and that growing their subscriber list is a something that will remain a constant priority.
 So before taking a look at their sweet deals, they ask you to become a subscriber.